eddiejibson/dubium/README.md

     <p><i>Light (1kb gzipped) Javascript date and time utilities (formatting, ranges e.t.c).</i></p>
 </div>

+If you appreciate this project, please 🌟 it on [GitHub](https://github.com/eddiejibson/dubium).

 Dubium works both in the browser and with node.

 For browser use, either host the dubium.js file yourself (By [downloading the current release here](https://github.com/eddiejibson/dubium/releases)) or use a CDN (and, yes, it's free):